 One neighbor said Conley was also upset because of some items that belonged to Williams sat in the back of Conley's property.

 At 8:20 Monday night, the feud escalated between the two men and Conley killed Williams after shooting him multiple times.
-Conley reportedly told police that they were arguing and Williams tried to assault him, so he fired multiple shots with a .45 caliber gun.
+Conley reportedly told police that they were arguing and Williams tried to assault him, so he fired multiple shots.

 Williams' family said he was shot five times.

 Conley was arraigned on a charge of Second Degree Murder and Felony Firearm.

 Defense attorney Henry Scharg told the judge that there was a struggle and his client was trying to defend himself on his own property.

 Williams' family does not believe it could have been a case of self-defense.